amplication/docs/docs/getting-started/deploy.md

 You can also easily build a Docker container to prepare your app for deployment.
 Your app is always generated with all the configuration and scripts needed to do so.

-First download the source code of you app and extract the ZIP file to a local folder (same as explained in previous section).
+First download the source code of your app and extract the ZIP file to a local folder (same as explained in previous section).

-To run your app in Docker with a functional database execute the docker-compose command
+To run your app in Docker with a functional database, execute the docker-compose command

 ```
 docker-compose up